-The Board of Trustees also adopted a new asset valuation method for the Teachers' and State Employees' Retirement System.
+The Boards of Trustees also adopted a new asset valuation method for the Teachers' and State Employees' Retirement System.
 For determining plan funding requirements, the plan now uses a five-year smoothing method with a reset of the actuarial value of assets to market value as of December 31, 2014.

-The Notes to Required Supplementary Information reflect the most recent available information included in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The Notes to Required Supplementary Information reflect information included in the State of North Carolina's 2019 Comprehensive Annual Financial Report.